shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 Imagine you want to create a new element to display a Dailymotion video.
 The shop manager can configure the link of the video to be shown.
 That's exactly what you're going to build in this guide.

-Creating a new element requires you to extend the administration.
+Creating a new element requires you to extend the Administration.

-### Injecting into the administration
+### Injecting into the Administration

-The main entry point to customize the administration via plugin is the `main.js` file.
+The main entry point to customize the Administration via plugin is the `main.js` file.
 It has to be placed into a `<plugin root>/src/Resources/app/administration/src` directory in order to be automatically found by the Shopware platform.

 ## Registering a new element